AlexeyZavar/pum_practice3_advanced/README.md

 > .user & .user2

-User data (to change user, set 'SECOND_USER' env variable).
+User data (to change user, set '**SECOND_USER**' env variable).

 > consts.py

-Backend url and symbols for game.
+Backend URL and symbols for game.

 > gameboard.py

 Proxy between a screen and game source.
-Contains all checks for pieces.
+Contains move checks for pieces.

 > sources.py

-Games sources:
+Game sources:

 - **LocalSource** (PvP on the computer)
 - **LocalAISource** (PvE on the computer)
-- **RemoteSource** (PvP on remote)
+- **RemoteSource** (PvP using backend)

 Contains all **alpha-beta pruning** related functions and arrays.